tuchandra/sitev2/content/papers/data_and_power_archival_schoenebeck.md

 ## My thoughts
-I'm reminded of [[Hamilton]], here: "you have no control / [who lives, who dies, who tells your story](https://www.youtube.com/watch?v=NrMkdZtqiVI)."
+I'm reminded of Hamilton, here: "you have no control / [who lives, who dies, who tells your story](https://www.youtube.com/watch?v=NrMkdZtqiVI)."
 The idea of a legacy is explored throughout the musical.
 And to me, in a way, the creation of Hamilton is itself an archival process, about reimagining the founding of America by telling different stories and centering different people.

 This paper was interesting.
 I learned a lot from reading it, and I'm glad I read it, but it wasn't quite what I was expecting.
 I came in looking for a discussion of personal data and archival practices, of people's relationships with digital platforms, and of how these ideas might inform technology design.